What is Assign AI?

 Only new requests submitted by patients after Assign AI has been switched on will be sent.

 What are the benefits of Assign AI?

 Without Assign AI, initial triage decisions are made by receptionists.
 The advantages of Patchs doing this instead are that it:

 - Improves patient safety by speeding up triage decisions, helping requests that need clinician input get reviewed quicker

 - Reduces workload by suggesting triage decisions

-- Can improve the accuracy of the initial triage because it's learned how to triage from GPs
+- Improves the accuracy of the initial triage, because it's learned how to triage from GPs

 What should I do if I disagree with a suggestion from Assign AI?

-- If you're a clinician and you have been assigned a request that doesn't need clinical input (false positive), you should make that clear when you answer the 'Who is most appropriate to resolve this?' question when making a triage decision by not selecting 'Me'.
+- If you are a clinician, you should select 'Me' when answering the 'Who is most appropriate to resolve this?' question when making a triage decision.

 Because Patchs is constantly learning, this will help it correct its mistakes in future.